ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 ## Server Status Feedback

 The reflectometry server provides feedback on its status to the user at 3 different levels:
 - **Error Log:** At this level, we just collect error messages in the reflectometry server and expose them via a PV in addition to writing them to the log file.
 In order to do this, we should conventionally use `SERVER_STATUS_MANAGER.update_error_log(<message>)` in place of `logger.error(<message>)`.
 The PV with the list of errors is then displayed in a tab on the reflectometry front panel OPI.
+The log is stored in a 10,000 element char waveform and thus the string returned is truncated to that limit.
 - **Problems:** These are slightly higher level and intended to be fairly general just as an indication of the area where a problem occurred.
 For more detailed information, the user should refer to the error log.
 Problems are comprised of a type of issue, a severity and a list of sources that are reporting it.
 Examples:
     - Problem: Configuration is invalid; Severity: Major; Source(s): Configuration
     - Problem: Velocity cannot be restored; Severity: Minor; Source(s): MTR0304, MTR0305